DoubleFaults/PowerShell-Crash-Course/Part1 Alternative.md

 `touch` creates a empty file in current working directory.

-In PowerShell, it is
+In PowerShell, it is `New-Item`

 ```powershell
 New-Item -ItemType file <filename>
 ```

-it can also be done by
+It can also be done by

 ```powershell
 $null > filename